Particle and thermal transport through one dimensional topological systems via Lindblad formalism: Results and discussions

-When $\Delta$ is added to the Hamiltonian, the steady-state thermal and particle currents qualitatively follow the $\Delta=0$ results, as shown in Fig.~\ref{fig:K0}.
+When $\Delta$ is added to the Hamiltonian, the steady-state thermal and particle currents in the middle of the system qualitatively follow the $\Delta=0$ results, as shown in Fig.~\ref{fig:K0}.
 There is no drastic changes around the critical point $w=(1/2)\mu$.
-As $\Delta$ increases, the oscillatory behavior when $w$ is large makes it challenging to extract the functional dependence.
-We found the amplitudes of the oscillations in the particle or thermal current of the large-$\Delta$ cases decrease slowly as the system size increases, indicating that pairing effects are smoother in the thermodynamic limit.
+As $\Delta$ increases, the oscillatory behavior when $w$ becomes large and makes it challenging to extract the functional dependence.
+We found the amplitudes of the oscillations in the particle or thermal current of the large-$\Delta$ cases decrease slowly as the system size increases, indicating that those oscillations are finite-size effects and the curve should be smooth in the thermodynamic limit.

 According to Eq. (\ref{eq-Jt-K}), the thermal current of the Kitaev model has three terms.
 In our study, the contributions from the next-nearest neighbor hopping term and the pairing term are negligible compared to the nearest neighbor hopping term.
 By comparing the thermal current with the particle current of Eq. (\ref{eq-Jp-K}) and noting that $\mu=1$, we found that $J_t\approx-J_p$ for the Kitaev chain.
 Thus, we can focus on the $J_p$ curve.
 Meanwhile, the analysis in the large-$w$ limit summarized in Appendix~\ref{app:largew} applies to the case with finite $\Delta$ as well.
 Therefore, the particle current will approach a constant as $w\rightarrow\infty$.
 Our numerical results suggest the thermal current behaves qualitatively the same as the particle current when $\Delta$ is finite.